Break Up Song (Little Mix song): Critical reception

 Glenn Rowley from Billboard described the song as an "80s-inspired anthem that see the members celebrate their independence after ditching the deadbeat men in their lives... the foursome sing over danceable pop production on the track's pulsating chorus."
-Lewis Corner from Gay Times, wrote "The group are back with an 80s-tinged pop anthem that’ll swoop you out of your isolation blues.
-Break Up Song is a whopper of a return, pairing love-lorn lyrics with sky-soaring synths."
+Lewis Corner from Gay Times wrote, "The group are back with an 80s-tinged pop anthem that’ll swoop you out of your isolation blues.
+'Break Up Song' is a whopper of a return, pairing love-lorn lyrics with sky-soaring synths.".

 Attitude said "After teasing the start of a new musical era, Little Mix are back today with retro-tinged, synth-slick track 'Break Up Song' – and it's making us reach for the legwarmers.
 As the name implies, it's a track about relationships that didn't last, and the aftermath that comes with them."
-MTV wrote "Little Mix officially launched a new era on Friday with the shimmering, shake-him-off anthem 'Break Up Song.'
-It's a high-gloss single that fuses the perkiness of 'Black Magic' and the blissful liberation of 'Shout Out To My Ex'." i said "Break Up Song is an 80s electro-pop opener that encapsulates the jubilant energy found throughout".
+MTV wrote, "Little Mix officially launched a new era on Friday with the shimmering, shake-him-off anthem 'Break Up Song'.
+It's a high-gloss single that fuses the perkiness of 'Black Magic' and the blissful liberation of 'Shout Out To My Ex'." i said "'Break Up Song' is an 80s electro-pop opener that encapsulates the jubilant energy found throughout".

 Year-end lists

 Promotion

 A Little Mix-themed filter on Instagram was made available to the group's followers to promote the track.
-The song was released on 27 March 2020 and on the same day a Spotify vertical video and a lyric video were both released.
+The song was released on 27 March 2020, and on the same day a Spotify vertical video and a lyric video were both released.
 The latter was made by Kayleigh, a fan of the band from the Netherlands.

 Music video

 Little Mix announced the official music video for the song on 7 May 2020 on their social media, and it was released a day later at 9am BST.
 The music video, directed by Zac Ella, was semi-animated, as the planned video shoot for the song had to be cancelled due to the COVID-19 pandemic.
 The group filmed portions of the video at home using the original concept.
-The animation of the video displayed felt fabric texture to depict the band.
+The animation of the video used felt fabric textures to depict the band.
 In the video, the animated part was focused on the group hosting a Good Morning Britain-style breakfast show on a television channel called LM TV.
-Leigh- Anne Pinnock is presented as a news reporter, while Jesy Nelson presents the weather forecast.
-Perrie Edwards is presented as a fitness mentor, while Jade Thirlwall tackles the latest fashion, with each of them having their own segment in their respective verses of the song.
+Leigh-Anne Pinnock plays a news reporter, while Jesy Nelson presents the weather forecast.
+Perrie Edwards plays a fitness mentor, while Jade Thirlwall tackles the latest fashion, with each of them having their own segment in their respective verses of the song.
 The video also includes real-life clips of the band dancing to the song while dressed in different styles of 80's clothing.